1924 college football season

 The 1924 college football season was the year of the Four Horsemen as the Notre Dame team, coached by Knute Rockne, won all of its games, including the Rose Bowl, to be acclaimed as the best team in the nation.
 Notre Dame and Stanford were both unbeaten at season's end, with the Fighting Irish winning the Rose Bowl contest 27–10.
 The Penn Quakers were retroactively awarded a national championship by Parke H. Davis.

 Red Grange's Illinois team upset Michigan.
 The Illini were upset by Minnesota, which in turn was upset by Vanderbilt.
 Fred Russell's Fifty Years of Vanderbilt Football dubs 1924 "the most eventful season in the history of Vanderbilt football."
 Centre claimed a southern title in its last season of national relevance, upsetting Wallace Wade's first SoCon champion Alabama team.
-Alabama would not lose another game until 1927.
+Alabama did not lose another game until 1927.